HewlettPackard/OpenShift-on-SimpliVity/README.md

 $ oc new-app --template=openshift/nginx-example --name=myapp --param=NAME=myapp
 ```

 Wait for the application to be fully deployed.
-You can use `oc status` for this purpose.
+You can use `oc status` to monitor the application deployment.

-Once the application is deployed you should be able to browse to `http://myapp-myapp.<cluster_name>.<domain_name>` where you replace <cluster_name> and <cluster_name> with the value you specified in `group_vars/all/vars.yml` for the variables with the same names.
-The example cluster was built with `cluster_name: hpe` and `domain_name: hpecloud.org`
+Once the application is fully deployed you should be able to browse to `http://myapp.apps.<cluster_name>.<domain_name>` where you replace <cluster_name> and <domain_name> with the values specified in `group_vars/all/vars.yml` for the <cluster_domain> and <domain_name> variables.
+The cluster in this example was deployed with `cluster_name: hpe` and `domain_name: hpecloud.org`.

 ![1566378966286](pics/myapp_backendnetwork)

-For this to work, an OpenShift route was created by the `oc new-app` command.
-This can be verified with `oc get all` or `oc get routes`
+In order for this to work, an OpenShift route was created by the `oc new-app` command.
+This can be verified with `oc get all` or `oc get routes` commands.

 ![1566380956583](pics/oc_get_routes_default)

 ## Create an Ingress object for the application

-If Jeff can now access our application, this is not the case for Sally because the external DNS does not resolve hpecloud.org which is only known inside the IT organization operating the cluster.
-Sally should access the cluster via the frontend network using application names in the form `*.apps.hpe.cloudra.local`.
-For this to works we need to create an OpenShift/Kubernetes object called an `Ingress`.
-This object will be created with the following characteristics which you should store in a temporary file.
+If user Jeff can now access our application, this is not necessarily the case for user Sally because her external DNS server does not resolve hpecloud.org which is only known inside the IT organization operating the cluster.
+Sally should access the cluster via the frontend network using application name in the form `*.apps.hpe.cloudra.local`.
+In order for this to works we need to create an OpenShift/Kubernetes object called an `Ingress` object.
+This object will be created with the following characteristics which are stored in a temporary file.

 ```bash
 apiVersion: extensions/v1beta1